axelarnetwork/axelar-core/README.md

 Comments at the beginning of packages, before types and before functions are automatically taken from the source files to populate the documentation.
 See https://blog.golang.org/godoc for more information.

+## Test tools
+Because it is an executable, github.com/matryer/moq is not automatically downloaded when executing ``go mod download`` or similar commands.
+Execute ``go get github.com/matryer/moq`` to install the _moq_ tool to generate mocks for interfaces.

+In [testutils](https://github.com/axelarnetwork/axelar-core/tree/master/testutils) there are helpers defined to simplify randomized testing.